Emiline Smith is a Lecturer in Art Crime and Criminology at the Scottish Centre for Crime and Justice Research at the University of Glasgow.

 Emiline’s research concerns the trafficking of ‘special’ commodities, such as antiquities and wildlife.
 Her research primarily focuses on Asia; she has done fieldwork in Hong Kong, China, India, Indonesia, Myanmar and Singapore.
 She explores how and why participants take part in transnational illicit trades, and how urban settings, especially so-called ‘global cities’, facilitate such trade.
 Emiline’s interests include: transnational crime; the illegal antiquities trade; crimes of the powerful; cultural criminology.

-Emiline is the convenor for the University of Glasgow’s Postgraduate Certification in Antiquities Trafficking and Art Crime.
+Emiline is the Convenor for the University of Glasgow’s Global Criminal Economy and Antiquities Trafficking & Repatriation courses.
 She supervises Master-level Criminology students at the University of Glasgow and accepts proposals from potential PhD students.